rahmanidashti/BiasSyntheticData/README.md

     - Can be only done on synthetic quereis with synthetic vs nist judgments (Case 2)
 - Plot for QL -> Box plot
 - Query Difficulty based on the system performance

+### Judgment Analysis

+- Wrong judgments -> Query length and document length
+- LLM prefers to give higher scores to documents that have higher length, the ones LLM prefers to give lower scores are shorter in length.
+This happens to both real and synthetic quereis, where the average length for when LLM prefer lower score than NIST is 20.01 and when LLM prefer higher score that NIST is 51.00.